 - DAST – Dynamic Application Security Testing using open-source tools like ZAP and Arachni

 - Security in Infrastructure as a Code using Clair

 - Production Real-Time Alerting and Monitoring using Modsecurity WAF

 - DevSecOps in AWS

 - DevSecOps Enablers

 DevSecOps Workshop, which will give the target audience a holistic approach in assessing and securing the web applications in an automated fashion within the existing CI/CD pipeline, can be attended by DevOps engineers, security and solutions architects, system administrators and anybody who is willing to inject security aspects in their DevOps process.

-Our workshop will be delivered as an interactive session, so the attendees can carry a laptop with them (optional).
+Our workshop will be delivered as an interactive session, so the attendees only need to carry a laptop with them with Wifi connectivity and admin privileges.
 We also encourage the attendees to download and try the tools and techniques discussed during the workshop as the instructor is demonstrating it.